 Wine and Pie Party Food and Drink

 On arrival friends were offered mini Apple Pie Wine Slushies.
 Having a little something to greet guests and set the tone for the party is a great way to get the party started and when it’s as easy as blending frozen fresh-pressed cider with crisp Woodbridge Chardonnay, it’s a no brainer.

 Seriously, two ingredients and a few seconds in the blender is all it takes for these fun fall sips.

 It does require a little forethought to pour apple cider into ice cube trays at least 24 hours in advance.
 Don’t try to rush things and use ice cubes and cider.
 The drink will be watered down and won’t be as luscious as frozen cider.

 - 3 cups fresh-pressed or unfiltered apple cider ice cubes about 1 standard size ice cube tray

 - 1.5 cups Woodbridge Chardonnay

 - dash cinnamon powder optional

-After guests enjoyed their Apple Pie Wine Slushies, they helped themselves to the wine bar stocked with Woodbridge Red Blend and the same Woodbridge Chardonnay used in the slushies.
+After guests enjoyed their Apple Pie Wine Slushies, they helped themselves to the self serve wine cart while they waited for dinner.